Akane625/Fan-Made-Dead-by-Daylight-Randomizer/README.md

 The following are the versions made so far:
 - [Version 0](./Version%200) is a purely Python program that requires Python and Pandas to be installed in your computer.
 - [Version 1](./Version%201) is a Tkinter version which still requires Python and Pandas but now it features some basic UI components.

+random note for myself
+- PNG of killers and perks
+- convert to streamlit then call it version 2 (add animations for the randomizer)
+- convert csv to postgresql
+- convert streeamlit to web dev then call it version 3